Click the following underlined title/link to checkout these Essential/Primary Readings About Us Filipino Natives:

 However, we native Filipinos unfortunately tend to confuse friendships between individual human beings and between our country and another, i.e. as applied to the so-called "special relations" or "friendship" between our homeland Philippines and the United States.

 This confusion is a continuously great and disastrous mistake for us as a nation or people.
-Because no truly independent and self-respecting country defines its socio-economic and political policies -domestic and foreign- on friendship.
-Its relations with other countries is based on its own national interests.
+Because no truly independent and self-respecting country defines its socioeconomic and political policies -domestic and foreign- on so-called "friendship".
+Its foreign relations/policies are,first and foremost,based solely on its own national interests.

 To hope, to apply and to expect a nation-to-nation relationship as one would expect between personal friends are pure sentimentality and naivete.
 We native Filipinos seem to have made it sacrosanct to feel "utang na loob" with endless and servile gratitude to the Americans for "granting" us the so-called independence.